 City of Pensacola Resident Satisfaction Survey Results Now Available

-Survey Sees 55 Percent Increase in Resident Participation
+Survey Sees 56% Increase in Resident Participation from 2019

-The City of Pensacola has received results from the 2019 Resident Satisfaction Survey, which shows an overall satisfaction with core city services, the city’s image and business-friendly environment.
-A total of 808 residents completed the online survey, which was a 55 percent increase from the number of survey completions in 2018.
+The City of Pensacola has received results from the 2020 Resident Satisfaction Survey, highlighting areas of success with city services and the city's image, along with identifying opportunities for improvement.
+A total of 1,259 residents completed the online survey, which was a 56% increase from the number of survey completions in 2019.

 The survey was conducted by the University of West Florida Haas Center to assess resident satisfaction with a variety of city services and determine residents' top priorities for the City of Pensacola.
 Data will be used by the city to identify budget priorities and areas for improvement to provide high quality services to residents.